Stained Glass of an Angel Giving God’s Word to His Prophet

 Then, evidently seeing the stricken look on the face of this apostle and the terrified looks of the other disciples, he adds these words: “Let not your heart be troubled; believe in God, believe also in me.
 In my Father’s house are many rooms (many abiding places).”
 (John 14:1-2 RSV) It is my personal belief that he was referring to the entire universe when he said “the Father’s house.”
 That is where God dwells.
 “In my Father’s house there are many places to live,” he says.
 Earth is one of them, but only one.
 “And if it were not so, would I have told you that I go to prepare a place for you?
 And when I go and prepare a place for you, I will come again and take you to myself.”
 (John 14:2-3 RSV) That is the key for the destiny of the true church – “Take you to myself.”
 It is rather interesting that the New Testament never says that the church is going to go to heaven.
 Did you know that?
 We talk like that all the time, but it does not.
 It says that the church is going to be with the Lord – “Take you to myself and that where I am, you may be also.”
 (John 14:3 RSV) That is to be the church’s destiny.

 But we would not have you ignorant, brethren, concerning those who are asleep, that you may not grieve as others do who have no hope.”
-(1 Thes.
+(1 Thess.
 4:13 RSV)

 In other words, he says, I am going to clarify your doubts and uncertainties.
 I do not want you to be ignorant like you have been about this.

-Now let’s move to another passage in connection with this, second Thessalonians, chapter 2, for here again we have a passage that helps us considerably in this matter determining the time of the destiny of the true church.
-“Now concerning the coming of our Lord Jesus Christ…” (Here he uses that special word again –parousia, which means presence.
+Let’s move to another passage in connection with this, Second Thessalonians, chapter 2, for here again we have a passage that helps us considerably in this matter of determining the time of the destiny of the true church.
+“Now concerning the coming of our Lord Jesus Christ…” (Here he uses that special word again – parousia, which means presence.
 It is not merely a single coming, but the presence of the Lord afterward.) “…and our assembling to meet him.”
 You see how the two are identified together?
 When he comes in this quiet, silent, invisible coming only for his church, only his own will see him.
-And then he remains here on earth in a behind-the-scenes ministry much as he was here during the days of his post-resurrection ministry.
+And then he remains here on earth in a behind-the-scenes ministry, much as he was here during the days of his post-resurrection ministry.
 Remember how he would appear and disappear?
 He was there, but he wasn’t there, for forty days and forty nights.
-Now that is the way he comes again and immediately the church is with him so that wherever he goes during that time, up and down the face of the earth, the church is with him.
+Now that is the way he comes again, and immediately the church is with him so that wherever he goes during that time, up and down the face of the earth, the church is with him.
 “So shall we ever be with the Lord,” says the apostle.

-“And now,” says Paul, “concerning the coming of our Lord Jesus Christ and our assembling to meet him, we beg you, brethren, not to be quickly shaken in mind or excited, either by spirit or by word or by letter purporting to be from us to the effect that the day of the Lord had come.”
-(2 Thes.
-2:1-2 RSV) Evidently there were some people in Thessalonica that were saying the tribulations they were going through was the Great Tribulation.
-The day of the Lord had come.
-They were in it already.
-And some had even suggested that Paul had said so and perhaps there was even a forged letter bearing his name that said that they were in the day of the Lord.
-Now he says don’t believe this kind of nonsense.
+“And now,” says Paul, “concerning the coming of our Lord Jesus Christ and our assembling to meet him, we beg you, brethren, not to be quickly shaken in mind or excited, either by spirit or by word or by letter purporting to be from us to the effect that the Day of the Lord had come.”
+(2 Thess.
+2:1-2 RSV) Evidently there were some people in Thessalonica who were saying the tribulations they were going through were the Great Tribulation.
+The Day of the Lord had come; they were in it already.
+And some had even suggested that Paul had said so, and perhaps there was even a forged letter bearing his name that said that they were in the Day of the Lord.
+Now he says, don’t believe this kind of nonsense.
 “For remember,” he says, “let no one deceive you in any way.”
 For that day will not come unless something happens first.
 The rebellion comes first.

 Immediately after the tribulation of those days the sun will be darkened, the moon will not give its light and the stars will fall from heaven, and the powers of the heavens will be shaken.
 Then will appear the sign of the Son of Man in heaven and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.”
 (Matt.
 24:29-30 RSV)

 Every eye shall see him, we are told in another place; being visible to all the earth at once, coming in power and great glory to reign over the nations.
-Now that is a visible coming, isn’t it?
+That is a visible coming, isn’t it?
 And one preceded by unmistakable signs: the sun darkening, the moon not giving its light, the stars falling from heaven.
-All this will be troubling the whole earth, as Luke tells us in Chapter 21.
-Men’s hearts will fail them for fear of looking after the things coming on the face of the earth, the sea and the waves roaring.
-Evidently some tremendous cosmic disturbance will create havoc in the natural world, causing volcanoes to erupt, earthquakes to shake the frame of the earth and terrible famines and pestilences and all the things described in the book of Revelation.
+All this will be troubling the whole earth, as Luke tells us in chapter 21.
+Men’s hearts will fail them for fear of looking at the things coming on the face of the earth, the sea and the waves roaring.
+Evidently some tremendous cosmic disturbance will create havoc in the natural world, causing volcanoes to erupt, earthquakes to shake the frame of the earth, and terrible famines and pestilences and all the things described in the book of Revelation.
 And after that he will be seen in power and great glory.
 Now, how can that be like “a thief in the night?”
 How could his coming be unexpected, if this is the one that is referred to?
 Everyone will be expecting it, won’t they?
 Anyone who has a bible or who has ever heard anything about it will know what is going to happen.
 Even today, let some little fight start between an Israeli and an Arab on the boundary of the Suez Canal and the whole world starts thumbing the Bible.
 So how is this going to happen unexpectedly?
-There is no other explanation but that there is another coming that is unexpected and Jesus refers to it in Matthew 24, verse 36.
-Twice he uses the peculiar phrase, theparousia, the coming with a presence following:
+There is no other explanation but that there is another coming that is unexpected, and Jesus refers to it in Matthew 24:36.
+Twice he uses the peculiar phrase, the parousia, the coming with a presence following:

 -1>